ENCCS/veloxchem-workshop/content/xTB-geomeTRIC.md

 ## Results

 The change of energy during optimization is printed at the end of the output file.
-Plot the energy with respect optimization step and discuss why geometry optimization of this system can be tricky.

 ## Visualization of results